PJColombo/Pruebas/docs/index.rst

 * :ref:`modindex`
 * :ref:`search`

--Sahana Eden is an Open Source Humanitarian Platform which can be used to provide solutions for Disaster Management, Development, and Environmental Management sectors.
+- Sahana Eden is an Open Source Humanitarian Platform which can be used to provide solutions for Disaster Management, Development, and Environmental Management sectors.
--Open Source means that it is easily Customisable, Extensible and Free.
+- Open Source means that it is easily Customisable, Extensible and Free.
--It is supported by the  Sahana Software Foundation.
+- It is supported by the  Sahana Software Foundation.
 -Try it now on our `Demo Site <http://demo.eden.sahanafoundation.org/>`_ -`Project Brief http://www.slideshare.net/SahanaFOSS/sahana-brief-long-version-may-2010`_ Where has Sahana been used?